-Whenever damage is caused by carelessness, misuse, or neglect on the part of the tenant, household member, or visitor, the tenant is obligated to reimburse the owner for the damages within 30-days after the tenant receives a bill from the Property manager.
+Whenever damage is caused by carelessness, misuse, or neglect on the part of the tenant, household member, or visitor, the tenant is obligated to reimburse the Owner for the damages within 30-days after the tenant receives a bill from the Property Manager.

-Management may deduct accrued, unpaid damage charges from the tenant's Security Deposit at the time of move-out, if such a deduction is permitted under state and local laws.
+The Property Manager may deduct accrued, unpaid damage charges from the tenant's Security Deposit at the time of move-out, if such a deduction is permitted under state and local laws.